-Following email dialogue between Norway's Royal Ministry of Trade, Industry and Fisheries, Research and Innovation Department, it was confirmed that the Norwegian CAA were the supervisory authority for this matter and, as such, would act as the Norwegian POC for all subsequent engagement with SaxaVord.
+Following email dialogue between Norway's Royal Ministry of Trade, Industry and Fisheries, Research and Innovation Department, it was confirmed that the Norwegian CAA were the supervisory authority for this matter and, as such, would act as the Norwegian point of contact (POC) for all subsequent engagement with SaxaVord.
 The Norwegian CAA would ensure the appropriate liaison and information exchange between the relevant Norwegian Royal Ministries and aviation stakeholders.